The Case for Learned In-Memory Joins: Abstract

 \section{Abstract}

 In-memory join is an essential operator in any database engine.
 It has been extensively investigated in the database literature.
 In this paper, we study whether exploiting the {\cdf}-based learned models to boost the join performance is practical or not.
 To the best of our knowledge, we are the first to fill this gap.
-We investigate the usage of {\cdf}-based partitioning and learned indexes (e.g., {\rmi} and {\rs}) in the three join categories; indexed nested loop join ({\inlj}), sort-based joins ({\sj}) and hash-based joins ({\hj}).
-We proposed new efficient learned variants for the {\inlj} and {\sj} categories.
-In addition, we proposed a reinforcement learning based query optimizer to select the best join algorithm, whether learned or not-learned, for each join query.
-Our experimental analysis showed that our learned joins variants of {\inlj} and {\sj} consistently outperform the state-of-the-art techniques.
+We investigate the usage of {\cdf}-based partitioning and learned indexes (e.g., Recursive Model Index ({\rmi}) and {\rs}) in the three join categories; indexed nested loop join ({\inlj}), sort-based joins ({\sj}) and hash-based joins ({\hj}).
+Our study shows that there is a room to improve the performance of {\inlj} and {\sj} categories through our proposed optimized learned variants.
+Our experimental analysis showed that these proposed learned variants of {\inlj} and {\sj} consistently outperform the state-of-the-art techniques.